 The time between each frame is .1 seconds.
 Grant Hackett's time for the 800 m freestyle event was 7:38.65.
 The swimmer performed the race in a questionable manner.
 At the 500-m turn, he was more than five seconds under Ian Thorpe's existing world record.
 In the last 150 m, he slowed noticeably to still record a new world record, breaking the old one by less than a second.
 This analysis is offered to evaluate any special technique changes that led to the faster than expected velocity in this point in the race.

-This stroke analysis is from Thorpe's left and includes still frames, a moving sequence in real time, and a moving sequence where each frame is displayed for .5 of a second.
+This stroke analysis includes a moving sequence in real time, a moving sequence where each frame is displayed for .5 of a second, and still frames.

 The following image sequence is in real time.
 It will play through 10 times and then stop.
 To repeat the sequence, click the browser's "refresh" or "reload" button.